tessel/ir-attx4/README.md

 ###Methods
 &#x20;<a href="#api-infrared-sendRawSignal-frequency-signalDurations-callback-The-primary-method-for-sending-data-The-first-argument-is-a-frequency-of-signal-in-Hz-typically-38-but-can-range-from-36-to-40-The-second-argument-is-a-buffer-of-unsigned-16-bit-integers-representing-the-number-of-microseconds-the-transmission-should-be-on-The-max-length-of-the-signal-durations-is-100-durations" name="api-infrared-sendRawSignal-frequency-signalDurations-callback-The-primary-method-for-sending-data-The-first-argument-is-a-frequency-of-signal-in-Hz-typically-38-but-can-range-from-36-to-40-The-second-argument-is-a-buffer-of-unsigned-16-bit-integers-representing-the-number-of-microseconds-the-transmission-should-be-on-The-max-length-of-the-signal-durations-is-100-durations">#</a> infrared<b>.sendRawSignal</b>( frequency, signalDurations, callback )
 The primary method for sending data.
 The first argument is a frequency of signal in Hz, typically 38 but can range from 36 to 40.
-The second argument is a buffer of unsigned 16 bit integers representing the number of microseconds the transmission should be on.
-The max length of the signal durations is 100 durations.
+The second argument is a buffer of unsigned 16 bit integers representing the number of microseconds the transmission should be on or off.
+On durations are positive numbers and off durations are negative numbers.
+The max length of the signal durations is 100 durations (200 bytes).

 ###Events
 &#x20;<a href="#api-infrared-on-data-callback-data-Emitted-when-an-infrared-signal-is-detected" name="api-infrared-on-data-callback-data-Emitted-when-an-infrared-signal-is-detected">#</a> infrared<b>.on</b>( 'data', callback(data) )

 Emitted when an infrared signal is detected.
+The returned data is an a buffer containing 16-bit words representing the number of microseconds a signal was on and off.
+For example, a buffer of <0x22,0xc4,0xee,0xd0,0x2,0x58,0xfe,0xc> represents four durations: on for 8900 uS (0x22c4), off for 4400 microseconds (0xeed0 as 2's compliment), on for 600 uS, then off for 320 microseconds.

+You may notice that some durations you received are occasionally off by 50 uS.
+That's because of the way the receiver logic is implemented.
+The state of a pin is checked on a 50uS timer and all of those timer ticks are multiplied by 50.
+If the timer is just a little bit off (or the light is reflected/transformed), it will miss the very start or end of a signal.
+IR detectors have a high margin of error so this usually has little effect.

 &#x20;<a href="#api-infrared-on-error-callback-err-Emitted-when-there-is-an-error-communicating-with-the-module" name="api-infrared-on-error-callback-err-Emitted-when-there-is-an-error-communicating-with-the-module">#</a> infrared<b>.on</b>( 'error', callback(err) )
 Emitted when there is an error communicating with the module.